-Figure 27.15: Tracking an object with a Particle Filter containing 50 particles.
+Figure 27.15: Tracking an object with a particle filter containing 50 particles.
 The small circles are the particles, scaled by their weights.
-The correct corner position of the face is given by the 'x', the filtered average by the large circle 'o', and the most likely particle by '+'. (a): Initial position of the face without noise and corresponding weights of the particles. (b): Face with noisy background and the tracked corner position after 20 timesteps.
-The Forward-Sampling-Resampling PF method is used.
-Note how a healthy proportion of the weights are non-zero.
-See demoParticleFilter.m where $\eta_t \sim \mathcal{N}(\eta_t | \mathbf{0}, \mathbf{I})$, a two dimensional zero mean unit covariance noise vector.
-In addition, a fraction of the binary pixels in the whole image are selected at random and their states flipped.
-The aim is to try to track the upper-left corner of the face through time.
+The correct corner position of the face is given by the ' \times ', the filtered average by the large circle 'o', and the most likely particle by (a): Initial position of '+'. the face without noise and corresponding weights of the particles. (b): Face with noisy background and the tracked corner position after 20 timesteps.
+The Forward-Sampling-Resampling PF method is used to maintain a healthy proportion of non-zero weights.
+See demoParticleFilter.m is to try to track the upper-left corner of the face through time.